Plasma cutting: History

 Plasma cutting grew out of plasma welding in the 1960s, and emerged as a very productive way to cut sheet metal and plate in the 1980s.
 It had the advantages over traditional "metal against metal" cutting of producing no metal chips, giving accurate cuts, and producing a cleaner edge than oxy-fuel cutting.
 Early plasma cutters were large, somewhat slow and expensive and, therefore, tended to be dedicated to repeating cutting patterns in a "mass production" mode.

 As with other machine tools, CNC (computer numerical control) technology was applied to plasma cutting machines in the late 1980s into the 1990s, giving plasma cutting machines greater flexibility to cut diverse shapes "on demand" based on a set of instructions that were programmed into the machine's numerical control.
-These CNC plasma cutting machines were, however, generally limited to cutting patterns and parts in flat sheets of steel, using only two axis of motion (referred to as X Y cutting).
+These CNC plasma cutting machines were, however, generally limited to cutting patterns and parts in flat sheets of steel, using only two axes of motion (referred to as X Y cutting).

 Safety

 Proper eye protection and face shields are needed to prevent eye damage called arc eye as well as damage from debris.
 It is recommended to use green lens shade #5.
 OSHA recommends a shade 8 for arc current less than 300 A, but notes that "These values apply where the actual arc is clearly seen.
 Experience has shown that lighter filters may be used when the arc is hidden by the workpiece."
 Lincoln Electric, a manufacturer of plasma cutting equipment, says, "Typically a darkness shade of #7 to #9 is acceptable."
 Longevity Global, Inc., another manufacturer, offers this more specific table for eye protection for plasma arc cutting at lower amperages:

 Leather gloves, an apron and a jacket are also recommended to prevent burns from sparks and hot metal.

 Working in a clean area free of flammable liquids, materials and gases is very important.
 Sparks and hot metal from a plasma cutter can quickly cause fires if they are not isolated from flammable objects.
-Plasma cutters can send hot sparks flying up to 5 feet away in certain situations.
-The operator of the machine is typically blind to any fire that has started because they are behind their face shield.
+Plasma cutters can send hot sparks flying up to 1.5 meters (5 feet) away in certain situations.
+Machine operators are typically blind to any fire that has started because they are behind their face shields.